sowdust/ffff/README.md

-# FFF Facebook Friends Finder
+# FFFF - FFFF Finds Facebook Friends

 Build a partial friends list of a target Facebook account using the "mutual friends" utility.